stanfordjournalism/stanford-progj-2020/docs/python/file_io.md

 ['animal', 'dog', 'snake', 'narwhal']
 ```

 Now we can write the filtered list to a new file.
-In this example, we once again use the `open` function.
-But this time we use the "w", or "write" option.
+In this example, we once again use the `open` function with the "w", or "write", option.

 ```
 with open('animals_filtered.csv', 'w') as outfile:
     for animal in animals_filtered:
         # Note we have to add the newline that we